- Modes of strike-off Company under companies act 2013

 Strike off Company under companies act 2013 means canceling the name of the company from the ROC register.
 The MCA (Ministry of Corporate Affairs) has revised the procedure to have the name struck off.
-These provisions related to strike off of companies gives an opportunity to the companies to get their names struck off from the records of the ROC.
+These provisions related to strike off of companies allow the companies to get their names struck off from the records of the ROC.

 There are 2 modes of striking off.
 It could either be